Lightning Lanes can be some of the most helpful and most confusing parts of your Walt Disney World Vacation.

 Whew!
 That was a lot, but it’s not everything you need to know.
 Now let me explain how Individual Lightning Lanes work.

-To confuse matters even more, the top two most popular rides in each park are not included in Genie Plus Lightning Lanes.
+To confuse matters even more, the most popular ride in each park is not included in Genie Plus Lightning Lanes.

-To access the Lightning Lane for rides like Space Mountain, Star Wars: Rise of the Resistance, Avatar: Flight of Passage, Remy’s Ratatouille Adventure and others, you must purchase an Individual Lightning Lane.
+To access the Lightning Lane for Star Wars: Rise of the Resistance in Hollywood Studios, Avatar: Flight of Passage in Animal Kingdom, Guardians of the Galaxy: Cosmic Rewind in Epcot and Seven Dwarfs Mine Train in Magic Kingdom, you must purchase an Individual Lightning Lane.

 Individual Lightning Lanes are completely separate from Genie Plus Lightning Lanes.

 You do not have to purchase Genie Plus service to access them.

 I’ll say it again in case it wasn’t clear the first time: YOU DO NOT NEED TO BUY GENIE PLUS TO PURCHASE INDIVIDUAL LIGHTNING LANES!

 Individual Lightning Lanes are sold separately for each attraction through the My Disney Experience app.